Recursive properties of the characteristic polynomial of weighted lattices: Introduction

 \section{Introduction}

+The characteristic polynomial is a well-studied invariant of matroid theory and its generalisations, which has been used to establish duality theorems for codes, matroids and $q$-polymatroids; see \cite{britzshiromotomacwill,byrneweighted,greene}.
+In the case of matroids, the characteristic polynomial is a generalised Tutte-Grothendieck (T-G) invariant and can be obtained by taking evaluations of the Tutte and rank generating polynomials; see~\cite{bryl_oxley}.
+The characteristic polynomial of a {\em weighted lattice} and its connection to critical problems was studied by Whittle in \cite{whittle,whittlecriticalpoly}, thus unifying the theory for matroids, polymatroids, geometric lattices and graded lattices.

-The Critical Theorem for representable matroids was first introduced by Crapo and Rota in~\cite{CrapoRota}, wherein they defined the critical exponent of a collection $\mS$ of $n$ points in the projective space $\PG(k-1,q^m)$ as the minimum number $c$ such that there exists a set of $c$ hyperplanes whose intersection with $\mS$ is empty.
-A reformulation of this definition from the point of view of coding theory can be read in \cite{greene}: the critical exponent of the matroid $M$ arising from an $\F_q$-$[n,k]$ code $C$ is the minimum dimension of a subcode of $C$ whose support is $\{1,\ldots,n\}$.
-The critical problem for a representable matroid is the determination of its critical exponent.
-In terms of coding theory, the critical problem is also strongly related to the celebrated MDS conjecture \cite{segre1955curve}: if $S$ is a $(d-1)$-anticode in $\Fq^n$ then its critical exponent is the codimension $c$ of a linear code of minimum distance at least $d$, which is MDS if and only if $d=c+1$; see~\cite{dowling71}.
-What was shown in \cite{CrapoRota} is that the critical exponent of a collection of vectors or projective points is an invariant of the underlying matroid that is actually equal to an evaluation of its characteristic polynomial.
-The Critical Theorem itself provides a more general setting for several results in extremal combinatorics such as graph colouring problems; see \cite{bryl_oxley,tutte_1954,zaslavsky1987mobius}.
-Indeed, the characteristic polynomial of a matroid can be viewed as an analogue of the chromatic polynomial of a graph.
-The theorem itself has been the subject of numerous papers, applications and generalizations; see \cite{alon,britz2005extensions,koga+,IMAMURA,gruica2022rank, imamura2023}.
+Critical problems concerning these structures are highly related to the characteristic polynomial.
+The critical exponent of a collection $\mS$ of $n$ points in the projective space $\PG(k-1,q)$ is defined to be the minimum number of hyperplanes whose intersection with $\mS$ is empty.
+A reformulation of this definition from the point of view of coding theory can be read in \cite{greene}: the critical exponent of the matroid arising from a code $C\leq \F_q^n$ is the minimum dimension of a subcode of $C$ whose support is $\{1,\ldots,n\}$.
+The critical problem for a representable matroid is the determination of its critical exponent and is strongly related to the celebrated MDS conjecture; see \cite{segre1955curve}.
+In \cite{CrapoRota}, Crapo and Rota proved that the critical exponent of a collection of vectors or projective points is actually equal to an evaluation of the characteristic polynomial of the matroid represented by those points, which is a result known as the Critical Theorem.
+This theorem provides a more general setting for many results in extremal combinatorics and has been the subject of numerous applications and generalisations; see \cite{alon,britz2005extensions,bryl_oxley,tutte_1954,zaslavsky1987mobius,koga+,IMAMURA,gruica2022rank, imamura2023}.